 - i) Vehicles shall satisfy the MSA regulations covering the competition and there shall be no additional eligibility requirements unless such requirements are stated in the SRs.
-The action of an entrant in presenting a vehicle for official scrutiny shall be deemed to be a declaration of its compliance with the regulations and an acceptance of the consequences of such a declaration not being valid. - ii) Any component found not to comply with the technical regulations and specifications must be impounded by the relevant officials and will not be returned to the competitor concerned until any protest and subsequent appeals have been finally decided. - iii) It is a condition of entering a vehicle for a competition that the entrant/driver/rider shall indemnify the scrutineers or other technical officials against any claim for damage to, or loss of, a vehicle or component thereof providing that reasonable care is exercised by the scrutineers whilst the vehicle/component is in their possession. - iv) In the event of components being supplied on loan to the scrutineers by manufacturers, distributors or agents for comparison and checking purposes, the same conditions of indemnity shall apply. - v) If a vehicle or component is not made available for an eligibility examination as required by the relevant officials or a Competitor declines to accept potential liability for stripping, examination and/or rebuilding costs, the vehicle or component will be deemed ineligible and shall result in automatic exclusion and further disciplinary action.
+The action of an entrant in presenting a vehicle for official scrutiny shall be deemed to be a declaration of its compliance with the regulations and an acceptance of the consequences of - declaration of its compliance with the regulations and an acceptance of the consequences of such a declaration not being valid. - ii) Any component found not to comply with the technical regulations and specifications must be impounded by the relevant officials and will not be returned to the competitor concerned until any protest and subsequent appeals have been finally decided. - iii) It is a condition of entering a vehicle for a competition that the entrant/driver/rider shall indemnify the scrutineers or other technical officials against any claim for damage to, or loss of, a vehicle or component thereof providing that reasonable care is exercised by the scrutineers whilst the vehicle/component is in their possession. - iv) In the event of components being supplied on loan to the scrutineers by manufacturers, distributors or agents for comparison and checking purposes, the same conditions of indemnity shall apply. - v) If a vehicle or component is not made available for an eligibility examination as required by the relevant officials or a Competitor declines to accept potential liability for stripping, examination and/or rebuilding costs, the vehicle or component will be deemed ineligible and shall result in automatic exclusion and further disciplinary action.